 Project

-Joint monitoring in the post-mining setting
+Joint monitoring in the post-mining areas

 Tracing environmental influences by satellite

 The project is currently in its 2nd phase.
-The first stage of this phase will see EFTAS analyse radar interferometric data produced by Sentinel-1 satellites to detect possible earth movements, while the second step involves a terrestrial verification process performed by the Research Center of Post-Mining.
+The first stage of this phase will see EFTAS analyse radar interferometric data produced by Sentinel-1 satellites to detect possible ground movements, while the second step involves a terrestrial verification process performed by the Research Center of Post-Mining.

 Project objectives

-• development of an early-warning function with the aid of detailed ground movement monitoring as a contribution to a proactive risk management process
+• Development of an early-warning function with the aid of detailed ground movement monitoring as a contribution to a proactive risk management process

 Contact